ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 A motion that the treaty should not be ratified is ALLOWED to be tabled in the House of Commons if ...

 	EITHER (

 		#### In period A

 		The treaty has been laid into the Commons ...

 		...
 AND section 22 has not been invoked ...

 		...
 AND NEITHER period A NOR extended period A have ended ...

 		...
 AND a motion that the treaty should not be ratified has NOT been approved in the Commons.

 	)

 	OR (

 		#### In a period B

 		(

-The number of times period B has started does NOT EQUAL the number of times period B has ended.
+			The number of times period B has started does NOT EQUAL the number of times period B has ended ...

+			...
+AND the number of times period B has started EQUALS the number of times a motion that the treaty should not be ratified has been approved in the Commons INCREMENTED by one.

 	)

-AND (

-The number of times period B has started EQUALS the number of times a motion that the treaty should not be ratified has been approved in the Commons INCREMENTED by one.

-)

-)

-...
 	AND the treaty has not been withdrawn.

 ### ... a question can be put

 A question on a motion the treaty should not be ratified is ALLOWED to be put in the House of Commons if ...

-... if there is an extant motion - see above ...
+	... there is an extant motion - see above ...

 	...
 AND the treaty been withdrawn from the Commons ...

 	...
 AND EITHER (

 		#### In period A

 		NEITHER period A NOR extended period A have ended ...

 		...
 AND NEITHER section 22 has been invoked ...

 		...
 NOR has a motion that the treaty should not be ratified been approved in the Commons.

 	)

 	OR (

 		#### In a period B

 		The number of times period B has started does NOT EQUAL the number of times period B has ended ...

 		...
 AND the number of times period B has started does NOT EQUAL the number of times a motion that the treaty should not be ratified has been approved in the Commons INCREMENTED by one ...

 	)

 ### ... the Government can make a statement

 The Government is ALLOWED to make a statement that the treaty should nonetheless be ratified if ...

 	... the number of time the Government has made such a statement does NOT EQUAL the number of times the House has approved a motion that the treaty should not be ratified .

 ## In either House ...